HenghuiB/USCIlab3D/README.md

 # USCILab3D Dataset: A Large-scale, Long-term Outdoor Dataset

-Welcome to the repository for the USCILab3D Dataset!
 This repository contains the code and tools associated with our paper, "USCILab3D Dataset: A Large-scale, Long-term Outdoor Dataset."

 ## Table of Contents